Sorcerer (film): Plot

 The film opens with a prologue that consists of four segments described by critics as "vignettes".
 They show the principal characters in different parts of the world and provide their backstories.

 Nilo, an elegantly dressed man, enters a flat in Veracruz.
 Nilo immediately executes the unsuspecting tenant with a silenced revolver and proceeds to casually walk out of the building and onto the square.

-A group of Palestinian resistance fighters disguised as Jews cause an explosion near the Damascus Gate in Jerusalem, after which they take shelter at their hideout, where they assemble weaponry and plan their escape.
+A group of Palestinian militants disguised as Jews causes an explosion near the Damascus Gate in Jerusalem, after which they take shelter at their hideout, where they assemble weaponry and plan their escape.
 After getting surrounded by the Israel Defense Forces, they split up; two are killed and one is apprehended.
-The only one who manages to escape is Kassem.
+The only one who manages to escape is Kassem, a demolitions expert.
 The segment finishes as he helplessly stares from a crowd at his captured companion.

 While discussing a book his wife is editing, Victor Manzon discovers an anniversary gift from her: a watch with a special dedication.
-After meeting with the president of the Paris Stock Exchange, where he is accused of fraud, Victor is given 24 hours to provide collateral so the charges can be dropped.
+After meeting with the president of the Paris Stock Exchange, where he is accused of fraud, Victor is given 24 hours to provide collateral to have the charges dropped.
 Victor meets his business partner and brother-in-law, Pascal, and they quarrel; Victor insists that Pascal contact his father for financial assistance.
 Victor dines with his wife and her friend in a glamorous restaurant; he later receives a message from a butler that Pascal is waiting outside.
 When he learns that Pascal's father has refused to help, Victor is adamant that they try again.
-He walks his partner to a car, but Pascal commits suicide.
+He walks his partner to a car, but Pascal unexpectedly commits suicide.
 Faced with impending doom, Victor leaves both his wife and the country.

 In Elizabeth, New Jersey, an Irish gang robs a Catholic church that is connected with a rival Italian Mafia crew and organizes cash bingo games.
 During the heist, a robber shoots and wounds one of the priests counting the proceeds of the bingo.
 Back in their car, the Irish gang members engage in a heated argument that causes Jackie Scanlon, the driver, to lose concentration and collide with a truck.
 Everyone is killed but Jackie, who escapes with serious injuries.
 The wounded priest turns out to be the brother of Carlo Ricci, an Italian Mafia kingpin who also controlled the flow of money in the church and is determined to kill Jackie at all costs.
-Jackie meets with his friend Vinnie, who reveals his fate and finds a suitable place for him to escape.
+Jackie meets with his friend Vinnie, who reveals the gravity of the situation and finds a suitable place for him to escape.
 Jackie has no option but to agree.